Continuum asymptotics for tree growth models with uniform backward dynamics: Introduction

 \begin{definition}[IP--tree] A rooted, weighted real tree $(\bfT, d, r, \mu)$ is an \textit{interval--partition tree} if it possesses the following properties. \begin{enumerate} \item \textit{Spanning.} Every leaf is in the support of $\mu$, i.e.\ $\bfT = \spn(\supp(\mu))$.

 \item \textit{Spacing.} For $x\in \bfT$, if $x$ is either a branchpoint or lies in the support of $\mu$, then

 \end{enumerate} \end{definition}

 IP--trees were introduced by Forman \cite{forman_exchangeable_2020} and arise as natural representatives for equivalence classes under mass--structural isomorphisms.
 Informally speaking, a map between two weighted, rooted real trees is a mass--structural isomorphism if it preserves the measure and the tree structure but not the metric.
 This leads to some freedom in the choice of metric which is then determined by the spacing property.
-The name \emph{interval partition} tree originates from a method of constructing IP--trees using which we do not use here.
+The name \emph{interval partition} tree originates from a method of constructing IP--trees using the so--called \emph{bead--crushing} construction which we do not use here.

 Call $a\in \bfT$ an atom if $\mu(\{a\})>0$.
 We can decompose $\mu = \mu_{\mathrm{atoms}} + \mu_s + \mu_\ell $ where $\mu_{\mathrm{atoms}}$ is supported on the atoms of $\mu$, $\mu_s$ is supported diffusely on $\bfT \backslash \{ \text{leaves} \}$ and $\mu_\ell$ is supported diffusely on the leaves of $\bfT$.
 We can choose the not necessarily closed supports of $\mu_{\mathrm{atoms}}, \mu_s, \mu_\ell$ to be disjoint.
 Further, we can choose $\supp(\mu_s)$ in such a way that for every $x\in \supp(\mu_s)$ we have $\deg(x)=2$.
 This is possible because there are at most countably many branchpoints since $\bfT$ is separable.